willemdebeijer/LLM-Interface/README.md

 LLMs are awesome but working with them can be tricky.
 There are a lot of complex frameworks and packages that hide the complexity but obfuscate certain features or make it hard to adapt to the quickly changing advancements in AI.

 This is a simple interface to handle the basics.
+It's very hackable and only depends on `pydantic` and `aiohttp`.

 Features:
 - Pretty logging for debugging